Searching For Maria Belle

-The film was inspired by the 1779 painting of Dido Elizabeth Belle beside her cousin Lady Elizabeth Murray.
+It was inspired by the 1779 painting of Dido Elizabeth Belle, who was depicted wearing a beautiful dress and sitting beside her cousin Lady Elizabeth Murray.
 Both were nieces of William Murray, 1st Earl of Mansfield, then Lord Chief Justice of England and Wales, who commissioned the portrait.
 One of the most interesting aspects of the painting is that Dido, who was biracial, is depicted as an equal.

 As it turns out, Dido Elizabeth Belle (born around 1761) was the daughter of British Admiral John Lindsay and his slave (later freed) Maria Belle, who are both known to have been in colonial Pensacola in the 1760's.

 An image of the painting of Dido - and some of the back story- is included in the 2009 book Historic Pensacola written by University of West Florida history professor John J. Clune and UWF archaeologist Margo Stringfield.
 Over the years, Stringfield - whose thesis focused on Maria Belle - has been intensifying her research for a new manuscript titled “Prelude to a Portrait: Searching for Maria Belle.”

 Stringfield says she and her colleagues at the UWF Archaeology Institute first came across Maria Belle while researching land ownership on a colonial Pensacola site for a project the team was working on back in the early 1990's.